Sherif2002Y/Udacity-Data-Science---Projects/README.md

 ### Project Overview
 In this project, I acted as a Data Scientist for a manufacturing company to address concerns regarding employee turnover.
 The goal was to build a functional dashboard for managers to monitor team productivity and the risk of employees being recruited by competitors.
-[Click](https://github.com/Sherif2002Y/Udacity-Data-Science---Projects/tree/3070bd4d19d0deca92db59a1f06c30acafb41c27/Project%202) to view the project and all corresponding files and code.
+Click [here](https://github.com/Sherif2002Y/Udacity-Data-Science---Projects/tree/3070bd4d19d0deca92db59a1f06c30acafb41c27/Project%202) to view the project and all corresponding files and code.

 ## Project 3: Data Science Pipeline